Test elements in equal characteristic semianalytic algebras: Preliminaries

 \end{defn}

 To see the usefulness of this notion, we need to investigate the structure of $\cA$.
-More precisely, we have the following lemma. \begin{lem} If $(\cA, \mm)$ is an equidimensional local ring of dimension $n$, and $a \in \mm$ is not in any minimal prime, then $\cA_a$ has dimension $n-1$, and $\cA_a$ is a Hilbert ring, i.e., every prime (hence, every radical ideal) is an intersection of maximal ideals.
+More precisely, we have the following lemma. \begin{lem} If $\cA$ is equidimensional of dimension $n$, and $a \in \mm$ is not in any minimal prime, then $\cA_a$ has dimension $n-1$, and $\cA_a$ is a Hilbert ring, i.e., every prime (hence, every radical ideal) can be written as an intersection of maximal ideals.